-Surrogacy in the Northern Territory is neither legal or illegal.
+In the Northern Territory, surrogacy is neither legal or illegal.
 This is because there are no surrogacy laws in the Northern Territory at all.
 All the States and the ACT have their own surrogacy laws, but the NT has none.

 A woman living in the Northern Territory can be a surrogate for anyone living outside the Northern Territory.
 There are logistical issues with such an arrangement however, as she will need to travel to the intended parents’ home State for treatment, including for counselling (some counselling can be done by Skype, but not always).
 The embryo transfer will need to happen interstate.
 The surrogate also needs to travel to the intended parents’ State for the birth, which could mean spending 4-8 weeks or more away from her home and family.